Reevoc/Enhancing-Protein-Structure-Analysis/README.md

 The Residue Interaction Network Generator (RING) is a cutting-edge tool in the field of structural biology that has significantly advanced the study of protein structures.
 By identifying non-covalent interactions at the atomic level, RING allows researchers to delve into the intricate details of residue interactions within protein structures.

 One of the primary objectives of RING is to provide a straightforward and intuitive way to visualize these interactions, offering researchers valuable insights into the relationships between different residues in a protein.
-By processing multi-state structures, including molecular dynamics and structural ensembles, RING generates probabilistic networks and conformational-dependent contact maps.
+By processing multi-state structures, including molecular dynamics and structural ensembles, RING generates probabilistic networks and conformation-dependent contact maps.
 The remarkable aspect of RING is its exceptional speed, as it scales linearly with the size of the input data, ensuring efficient and rapid analysis of protein structures.

 In this project we are going to develop a script that will be able to predict the interactions between residues in a protein structure, given a dataset of protein structures with their corresponding interactions.